-Behind most addictions, whether alcohol, drugs, sex/porn, over-work, bulimia, smoking, there is likely to be unresolved trauma.
+Behind most addictions, whether we use alcohol, drugs, sex, porn, over-work, bulimia, smoking to regulate ourselves, there is likely to be unresolved trauma.
 The addiction is a coping strategy and an expression of the powerlessness of the individual to manage their inner experience.
-Depression and most mental illnesses also have their root in some form of unresolved trauma.
+Depression and many mental illnesses have their root in some form of unresolved trauma.

 What is Somatic Experiencing® and how does it work?

 Somatic experiencing (SE) is a trauma healing method for removing trauma symptoms and relieving chronic stress.
 It is the life's work of